Blackjack

 double down on absolutely ANY two initial cards, there is an “optimal” doubling strategy, varying depending on

-the rules of the game, and which should always be followed to the letter - see “basic strategy” further down
+the rules of the game, and which should always be followed to the letter - see the

 the page.